Nanopoch/vlz-scraper/README.md

 # vlz-scraper
-Super simple and basic python script that scrapes VectorLogoZone for all of its contributed logos and downloads them to a folder.
+Super simple and basic python script that scrapes [VectorLogoZone](https://www.vectorlogo.zone/) for all of its contributed logos and downloads them to a folder.
 It also gives you a little report at the end of what was done :)

 ## Getting Started
-Just download Python3 from your preferred source, install the necessary packages (`selenium` & `requests`) and run the `main.py` script!
+Just download Python3 from your preferred source, install the necessary packages (as indicated in `requirements.txt`) and run the `main.py` script!

 ## Attributions